-14. Pension Plan and Life Insurance Contract
+15. Pension Plan and Life Insurance Contract

-The Company maintains a pension plan for certain employees in Germany.
+The Company maintains a pension plan for certain current and former employees in Germany.
 The pensions are individually fixed euro amounts that vary depending on the function and the eligible years of service of the employee.